kylenyh/Imperial-College-London-Cybersecurity/README.md

 You'll also enhance your project management and research skills on an individual project.

-MSc Computing (Security and Reliability), Faculty of Engineering
+MSc Computing (Security and Reliability), Department of Computing, Faculty of Engineering

 Total 10 modules (At least six electives must be from Group S, with the remainder (up to three) from Group O)